Packing luggage when travelling takes a bit of practice but follow my ultimate guide below and I promise you’ll get it right.

-The same can be done with formula and baby food which would end up freeing space in your luggage.
+The same can be done with baby formula and baby food which would end up freeing space in your luggage.

 Most airlines will thankfully transport car seats free of charge which is a blessing for most people.

 Westjet will allow 2 free checked items such as a stroller and car seat for a child under the age of 2 travelling without a purchased fare.

 How you pack your bags will be a factor in how much space you require for your belongings.

 Rolling my clothes is something my mom has reminded me for years to do when packing and it has saved me a considerable amount of space.

 Fold multiple articles of clothing together as you can see in the how-to pictures below that folding two pairs of jeans as one takes up less space

 Vacuum storage bags such as Ziploc storage bags are great space savers though you will require a vacuum at your destination to repack it.

 On our trip this summer even though it wasn’t Christmas and I rolled all our clothes we had more to pack to bring home than what we left with.

-Luckily I was able to pick up a relatively decent backpack for $5.00 at Wal-mart which allowed me to fill it up and use as my carry on.
+Luckily I was able to pick up a relatively decent backpack for $5.00 at Wal-mart which allowed me to fill it up and use it as my carry-on.

 More planning on my part and leaving some stuff behind next time will ensure I won’t run into this issue again.

 Packing light and packing less may take a few vacations for you to realize what you can travel with and without.

-Taking the time to properly prepare and pack only the items that you will need will save some you some unnecessary headaches.
+Taking the time to properly prepare and pack only the items that you will need will save you some unnecessary headaches.